themestechnology/foundation-gruntfile.js-build/README.md

 you can then use grun watch to update when you make a change

-When you run grunt for the first time an assets and assets/buld folder(s) will be created with all the relevent files for foundation in there.
+When you run grunt for the first time an assets and assets/buld folder(s) will be created one level above the foundation with all the relevent files for foundation in there.